Ntrinder/fantasy-f1-backend/README.md

 github project when I set one up.
 This project may also contain a fantasy engine, a user accesscontrol service and some other things which I will create and add over time.

+The day I remove the localhost password from the repo is the day I start taking this project seriouslty